hudongsheng-debug/Rayglass-iPad/Support.md

 ## Contact

-Developer / operator: [TO COMPLETE: public name] Support email: [TO COMPLETE: support email]
+Developer / operator: Dongsheng Hu
+Support email: hudongsheng356@gmail.com

 When reporting an issue, include the app version, operating system, device model, steps to reproduce, and expected and actual results.
 If helpful, attach a screenshot or minimal example project with sensitive information removed.
 Do not send passwords, payment details, or confidential designs you are not authorized to share.